kramse/kea-it-sikkerhed/system-integration/lektionsplan.md

 This course will have exercises that you are expected to run.
 They will require you to access a Linux virtual machine with Debian Linux.

+We will spend some time the first day to get you started with this.